Deterministic entanglement swapping in a superconducting circuit

 We here implement a deterministic entanglement swapping experiment with superconducting qubits (labeled from $Q_{1}$ to $Q_{4}$).
-In our experiment, each of the qubit pairs $Q_{1}$-$Q_{2}$ and $Q_{3}$-$Q_{4}$ is first prepared in a Bell state through virtual photon exchange mediated by a resonator \cite{zheng00,osnaghi01,majer07,zhong16,song17}.
-Then a complete Bell state measurement on $Q_{2}$ and $ Q_{3} $, achieved via a two-qubit quantum logic gate, deterministically projects $Q_{1}$ and $Q_{4}$ to one Bell state, though they have never interacted with each other.
-We characterize the joint state of $Q_{1}$ and $ Q_{4}$ after entanglement swapping by full quantum state tomography, achieved by individually manipulating and detecting them, finding the fidelities above $0.86$ for all the four output Bell states.
-The measured $Q_{1}$- $Q_{4}$ concurrences after entanglement swapping are above 0.75, confirming genuinely quantum nature of the procedure.
-Unlike previous experiments with photonic qubits, the Bell states are produced deterministically and the measurement is single-shot, so that the entanglement is swapped unconditionally.
+Our results show that $Q_{1}$ and $Q_{4}$, although never coupled to each other, are highly entangled after the swapping process, with the measured concurrence above 0.75.
+Unlike previous experiments with photonic qubits, the Bell states are produced deterministically and the measurement is single shot, so that the entanglement is swapped unconditionally.
+We note that an entanglement swapping experiment also with superconducting qubits was briefly mentioned in a recent review \cite{wendin}, but no experimental details have been released up to now.
 We further realize a delayed-choice entanglement swapping experiment \cite{peres00}, where we choose to perform a Bell state measurement or a separable-state measurement on $Q_{2}$ and $Q_{3}$ after $Q_{1}$ and $Q_{4}$ have been detected.
-The results demonstrate this later choice decides the previous behavior of $Q_{1}$ and $Q_{4}-$whether they were entangled or separable.
-As far as we know, our experiment is the first one for deterministically implementing delayed-choice entanglement swapping, revealing two-partite entanglement-separability duality without the detection loophole, to which the previous demonstrations with optical systems \cite{sciarrino02,jennewein01,ma12} are subject.
+The results demonstrate this later choice decides the previous behavior of $Q_{1}$ and $Q_{4}$$-$whether they were entangled or separable.
+This implies that entanglement is not a reality, but is a manifestation of the statistical correlation of the measured data; the same set of data may show different types of correlations and have different interpretations when grouped in different manners.